RUNX3: Knockout mouse

-The RUNX3 controversy
+The RUNX3 controversy and resolution

-In 2011 serious doubt was cast over the tumor suppressor function of Runx3 originated from the earlier publication by Li and co-workers.
+In 2011 doubt was cast over the tumor suppressor function of Runx3 originated from the earlier publication by Li and co-workers.
 On the basis of the original study by Li and co-workers (2002), the majority of later literature citing Li and co-workers (2002) assumed that RUNX3 was expressed in the normal gut epithelium and that it is therefore likely to act as a tumor suppressor in the particular epithelial cancer investigated.
 Most of this literature used RUNX3 promoter methylation status in various cancers as a proxy for its expression.
 However, quite many genes are known to be methylated in tumor cell genomes, and the majority of these genes are not expressed in the normal tissue of origin of these cancers.
 Others used poorly characterized (or fully invalidated) antibodies to detect the RUNX3 protein, or used RT-PCR or validated antibodies and failed to detect RUNX3 in the gut epithelium but still did not question the original finding by Li and co-workers (2002).
 This facts have recently been discussed in a book by Ülo Maiväli.

+In late 2009, a report written by Kosei Ito and his co-workers resolved the controversy by verifying that RUNX3 is indeed expressed in human and mouse gastrointestinal tract (GIT) epithelium and it functions as a tumor suppressor in gastric and colorectal tissues.
+The authors of the paper suggested that the previous conflicting report might be caused by use of a specific antibody, known as G-poly.
+Ito and his team generated multiple anti-RUNX3 monoclonal antibodies recognizing the RUNX3 N-terminal region (residues 1-234).
+The researchers found that the antibodies react with RUNX3 in gastric epithelial cells, whereas those recognizing the C-terminal region did not.
+G-poly primarily recognizes the region beyond 234 and hence, is unable to detect Runx3 in this tissue.